KabirajBasnet/VLSI-internship/Task-5.md

 # Introdcution
-Vsd squdron mini provided me with an opportunity to learn and gain experience in building programs,circuits and chip designs.
+Vsd squadron mini provided me with an opportunity to learn and gain experience in building programs,circuits and chip designs.
 Using, this opportunity I build an auotmatic L.P.G gas detector using vsd-squadron and  minimal components for cheap and reliable usasge in every home.
+***
 ![Screenshot 2025-02-16 110658](https://github.com/user-attachments/assets/1cd01742-b3ea-4c8a-a0c7-7d5026c6c6c9)
 ***
 # Circuit diagram: